Facebook, Video and Written Testimonials

 Everyone is accountable for their numbers and communicate better as a team.
 We all want to be more productive and time was spent looking into my specific concerns as well as reviewing all facets of the business.
 Everything was reviewed including input from staff on ways to improve the office.
-I feel the morale in my office has changed and we are overall headed in a much better direction.
-As a side note, I've used a different consultants previously and their motto was simply to increase production.
-Patients felt pressured and we still had communication issues among the staff.
+I feel the morale in my office has changed, and we are overall headed in a much better direction.
+As a side note, I've used a different consultant previously and their motto was simply to increase production.
+Patients felt pressured, and we still had communication issues among the staff.

 Dr. Andrea Mulholland, DDS, Columbus, OH

 I have been the owner of a general dental practice for ten years now.
 I work four days a week and have an associate who is with me for three days.

 The practice has always done well but I knew there were many aspects of it that needed improvement but I didn't know how to proceed.
 I researched several practice management companies but decided to go with a Cambridge Dental Consultants because of their good reputation and because I didn't feel pressured.